ZeyuJin/geodetic_inversion/README.md

 ## References:

-(Please cite those works if using our codes)
+(Please cite those works if using our codes.
+Or you can also cite the software only.)

 Jin, Z., & Fialko, Y. (2020).
 Finite slip models of the 2019 Ridgecrest earthquake sequence constrained by space geodetic data and aftershock locations.
 Bull.
 Seism.
 Soc.
 Am., 110, 1660–1679.